 MetadataShow full item record

 Radiotherapy has proven efficacy in a wide range of cancers.
-There is growing interest in evaluating radiotherapy-novel agent combinations, and a drive to initiate this earlier in clinical development of the novel agent, where scientific rationale and pre-clinical evidence for a radiotherapy combination approach is high.
-Optimal design, delivery and interpretation of studies is essential.
-In particular, design of phase I studies to determine safety and dosing are critical to an efficient development strategy.
-There is significant interest in early phase research amongst scientific and clinical communities over recent years, at a time when scrutiny of trials methodology has significantly increased.
+There is growing interest in evaluating radiotherapy-novel agent combinations and a drive to initiate this earlier in the clinical development of the novel agent, where the scientific rationale and preclinical evidence for a radiotherapy combination approach are high.
+Optimal design, delivery, and interpretation of studies are essential.
+In particular, the design of phase I studies to determine safety and dosing is critical to an efficient development strategy.
+There is significant interest in early-phase research among scientific and clinical communities over recent years, at a time when the scrutiny of the trial methodology has significantly increased.
 To enhance trial design, optimize safety, and promote efficient trial conduct, this position paper reviews the current phase I trial design landscape.
-Key design characteristics extracted from 37 methodology papers were used to define a road map and design selection process for phase I radiotherapy-novel agent trials.
-Design selection is on the basis of single or dual therapy dose escalation, dose limiting toxicity categorisation, maximum tolerated dose determination, subgroup evaluation, software availability and design performance.
-Fifteen of 37 designs were identified as being immediately accessible and relevant to radiotherapy-novel agent phase I trials.
+Key design characteristics extracted from 37 methodology papers were used to define a road map and a design selection process for phase I radiotherapy-novel agent trials.
+Design selection is based on single- or dual-therapy dose escalation, dose-limiting toxicity categorization, maximum tolerated dose determination, subgroup evaluation, software availability, and design performance.
+Fifteen of the 37 designs were identified as being immediately accessible and relevant to radiotherapy-novel agent phase I trials.
 Applied examples of using the road map are presented.
-Developing these studies is intensive, highlighting the need for funding and statistical input early in trial development to ensure appropriate design and implementation from the outset.
-Application of this road map will improve design of phase I radiotherapy-novel agent combination trials, enabling a more efficient development pathway.
+Developing these studies is intensive, highlighting the need for funding and statistical input early in the trial development to ensure appropriate design and implementation from the outset.
+The application of this road map will improve the design of phase I radiotherapy-novel agent combination trials, enabling a more efficient development pathway.

 Embargo Lift Date

 External DOI: https://doi.org/10.1158/1078-0432.CCR-21-4087